ebloc/ebloc-broker/docs/convert/source/readme.rst

 .. code:: bash

-    sudo chmod 777 ~/.eBlocBroker/*
+    sudo chmod 755 ~/.eBlocBroker/*

 --------------

-Client Side: How to submit a Job with IPFS Hash:
+Client Side: How to obtain IPFS Hash of the job:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Is is important that first you should run IPFS daemon on the background: